-The Committee met on 14th December and continued its work programme of looking at the Councils response to the challenges of the Corona Virus and how service areas within its remit continued to deliver services to meet the needs of residents of the Borough.
+The Committee continued its work programme of looking at the Councils response to the challenges of the Corona Virus and how service areas within its remit continued to deliver services to meet the needs of residents of the Borough.

 Waste Collection, Disposal, Recycling and The Blue Bin Service.